 Excessive and/or high-pitched crying

 Increased muscle tone

 The onset of withdrawal in a neonate whose mother has taken buprenorphine during the pregnancy could be anywhere from the first day of life to the eighth day of life (Nguyen et al., 2018).
 According to the Substance Abuse and Mental Health Administration (SAMHSA), the following are the recommendations:

-- The woman should understand that experts are undecided as to whether intrauterine exposure to methadone, buprenorphine, or buprenorphine/naloxone leads to lasting developmental issues for the infant.
+- The woman should understand that experts are undecided about whether intrauterine exposure to methadone, buprenorphine, or buprenorphine/naloxone leads to lasting developmental issues for the infant.
 The clinician should further inform her that the benefits of pharmacotherapy for opioid use disorder outweigh the risks.

 - There is no evidence to date showing buprenorphine or methadone result in increased birth defects, and it has a minimal long-term impact on neurological development.

 - Experts are not in agreement whether a woman in early pregnancy or who states her intention to become pregnant with opioid use disorder should be switched from a buprenorphine/naloxone combination to buprenorphine alone, and that any switch from the combination to the buprenorphine-only product should only be made based on the specifics of the case, with the woman's full informed consent.

 - The is increasing evidence that newborn outcomes are not adversely affected by the combination product; the decision should remain with the clinician and the patient based on the benefit vs. risk.